HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

 Tableau Public has several features that make it stand out from other drag-and-drop tools in this book.
-First, you can prepare, pivot, and join data inside Tableau Public, similar to some of the [spreadsheet skills in chapter 2](spreadsheet.html), [data cleaning methods in chapter 4](clean.html), and tools to [transform map data coming up in chapter 12](transform.html).
+First, you can prepare, pivot, and join data inside Tableau Public, similar to some of the [spreadsheet skills in Chapter 3](spreadsheet.html), [data cleaning methods in Chapter 5](clean.html), and tools to [transform map data coming up in Chapter 13](transform.html).
 Second, Tableau Public offers a wider array of chart types than other free tools.
 Finally, with Tableau Public you can combine multiple visualizations (including tables, charts, and maps) into interactive dashboards or stories, which you can publish and embed